 The app is somewhat feasible.
-While the minimum viable product (which excludes the government and politics related sections) is high feasible, the overall software is not very feasible.
-The projects’ size is time consuming and may not meet the schedule requirement.
-The organization is well defined and there are no risks in this area.
+While the minimum viable product (which excludes the government and politics-related sections) is high feasible, the overall software is not very feasible.
+The project’s size is time-consuming and may not meet the schedule requirement.
+The organization is well defined, and there are no risks in this area.
 The required resources are almost available.
-Some resources, needed in order to implement the software and some of its functionalities, need to be researched and learned about before developing the application.
-The legal requirements are on a risky level feasibility.
-The application touches on government sensitive data, which is very risky.
+Some resources needed in order to implement the software and some of its functionalities need to be researched and learned about before developing the application.
+The legal requirements are on a high-risk feasibility level.
+The application touches on sensitive government data, which is very risky.
 Getting the legal contracts and permissions to use those data would be very hard and not very feasible.
 However, that is something we are going to work on and find out.
 The technical feasibility is very good.
-Besides the aforementioned need for training ion some areas, everything else and particularly the minimum viable product is very technically feasible.
+Besides the aforementioned need for training in some areas, everything else, particularly the minimum viable product, is technically feasible.

-Conclusion

-What is the feasibility of this project?
-What reservations (if any) do you have?
-What suggestions do you have for managing risk?
-Be sure to update this Conclusion section, if needed, for Part 2, based on anything you have learned since submitting Part 1.
+As mentioned under possible solutions for feasibility risk management, one of the best ways to mitigate the feasibility risk is to not include sensitive information on the DMP software.
+The news and local politics sections may sometimes include sensitive information.
+Therefore, the section could have non-sensitive information in those sections, and for sensitive ones, a link could be provided that leads to the original source.
+So, users can follow that link and get information from there if they want to.

 4.0 Requirements Definition

 The DMP software is s software that mainly helps people find local events, jobs, interest groups, meetups, and news.
-The DMP is provides simple and important functions people can take advantage of such as life hack lessons, how to participate in local politics, and a planner.
+The DMP provides simple and important functions people can take advantage of, such as life hack lessons, how to participate in local politics, and a planner.
 It gives users the ability to have an account, find what they want, message the post administrators if that functionality is available for that coordinator, save some posts into their favorites sections, and choose to be notified of some sections.
-Once user’s sign up and pass the background check, they will be able to view and search the various sections.
+Once users sign up and pass the background check, they will be able to view and search the various sections.
 If they like a post, they can follow the links provided to complete the tasks or message the posters.
 They can check their notifications page to view notifications.
 They can communicate with other users, posters, and coordinators using the message section.
-They can add tasks and plans to their planner, which will work with their notifications as per user’s choice.
+They can add tasks and plans to their planner, which will work with their notifications as per the user’s choice.

 4.1 Introduction

-The following section would describe the functional and nonfunctional requirements of the software.
+The following section will describe the functional and non-functional requirements of the software.
 The functional requirement is what the software does and what its capabilities are.
-The nonfunctional requirement covers the what the software is and
+The non-functional requirement covers the what the software is and

-The software would have a lot of capabilities and be able to implement many functionalities that will be user friendly and tech savvy.
+The software would have a lot of capabilities and be able to implement many functionalities that will be user-friendly and tech-savvy.